More questions? Find the answers to some of them here. If you need further assistance, contact Ideadvance Concierge Idella Yamben.

 How many grants will be awarded?

 The Ideadvance Seed Fund makes awards once a year with an April deadline for both Stage 1 and Stage 2 applicants.
-Awardees are notified in May and begin their grant in June each year.
+Awardees are notified in July and begin their grant in August.
 To know more about funding for the current application year, contact the New Idea Concierge.

 What is the first step in applying for Ideadvance Seed Funding?